Yellow snakes are so cool.

 Buying A Banana Ball Python

 When you are ready to get your ball python, always look for a young, captive bred snake from a reputable breeder.
+Don’t try to trap a snake in the wild.
 Snakes that grew up in the wild will be more aggressive and difficult to tame.

 You want your snake to be alert and curious, with nice bright, clear eyes.
 Look for bubbles around the nostrils, which can indicate respiratory problems.